Resource consent information

 - anyone who made a submission.

 You need to make your appeal on the prescribed form and pay a filing fee.
+To find out more, visit the Environment Court website.

 You need to lodge your appeal to the Environment Court and send us a copy of your notice of appeal within 15 working days of receiving the decision.